aress31/burpgpt/README.md

 > While the report is automated, it still requires triaging and post-processing by security professionals, as it may contain false positives.

 > [!WARNING]
-> The effectiveness of this extension is heavily reliant on the quality and precision of the prompts created by the user for the `GPT` model.
-For specific tasks, such as evaluating the robustness of a cryptographic protocol within `JavaScript` files, it's essential to craft a well-defined `prompt` that incorporates relevant request/response data.
-This targeted approach will help ensure the `GPT` `model` generates accurate and valuable results for your security analysis.
+> The effectiveness of this extension is heavily reliant on the [quality and precision of the prompts](#prompt-configuration) created by the user for the `GPT` model.
+This targeted approach will help ensure the `GPT model` generates accurate and valuable results for your security analysis.

 ## Features

 - Provides an additional passive scan check, enabling users to submit `HTTP` request and response data to an `OpenAI`-controlled `GPT` `model` for security analysis, through the use of a placeholder system.
-- Empowers users to customise prompts and unleash limitless possibilities for interacting with `OpenAI` models.
+- Empowers users to customise `prompts` and unleash limitless possibilities for interacting with `OpenAI models`.
 Browse through the [Example Use Cases](#example-use-cases) for inspiration.
-- Leverages the power of `OpenAI's GPT` models to detect potential security vulnerabilities in the scanned application.
+- Leverages the power of `OpenAI's GPT models` to detect potential security vulnerabilities in the scanned application.
 - Allows the user to select the most suitable `OpenAI` `model` from the available options.
 - Offers easy `API key` rotation to provide greater control over billing and usage.
 - Integrates seamlessly with `Burp Suite`, allowing for easy and transparent use once configured.
 It also displays the analysis results directly within the `Burp UI`, enabling efficient post-processing of the scan results.